FinalDevStudio/ng-session/docs/ng-session.md

 Signs a user in.

-It will perform a `POST` to the `config.signOutUrl` path and perform an `update` if successful.
+It will perform a `POST` to the `defaults.signOutUrl` path and perform an `update` if successful.

 **Parameters**